DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 * inner London, you must earn $salaries_skilledworkertraineefulltimemin_innerlondon$
 * outer London, you must earn $salaries_skilledworkertraineefulltimemin_outerlondon$
-* London fringe, you must earn$salaries_skilledworkertraineefulltimemin_londonfringe$
+* London fringe, you must earn $salaries_skilledworkertraineefulltimemin_londonfringe$
 * the rest of England, you must earn $salaries_skilledworkertraineefulltimemin_restofengland$

 Check the region you will be working in with the school employing you.